 What if I don't turn on XMP?

 All high-performance RAM uses XMP profiles, because they all run above standard DDR industry specifications.
 If you don't enable XMP, they will run at your system's standard specifications that are dependent on the CPU you have.
 That is to say, you won't take advantage of the higher clock speeds that your RAM may have.

 In most circumstances, this will be fine.
 Your system will simply run to spec, and you can rest easy knowing everything is nice and stable.
 However, XMP allows your system to set motherboard and CPU parameters correctly, to allow higher frequency RAM modules, that are designed to run beyond usual specifications.

-Why are there two profiles?
+Why are there multiple XMP profiles?

-The first profile contains enthusiast settings; these allow your memory to run at the rated speed advertised on the box.
+The first profile usually contains enthusiast settings; these allow your memory to run at the rated speed advertised on the box.
 These settings enable only a modest overclock and are also the most stable.
-The second profile contains more extreme settings that offer a much higher level of performance.
-Having two profiles allows you to quickly change performance levels for benchmarking or resource heavy tasks.
+The second profile often contains more extreme settings that offer a much higher level of performance.
+The third profile is usually similarly set up for more extreme memory, too.

 Is XMP stable?

 Any time overclocking is involved, there is a risk of instability.
-With XMP the configurations included are thoroughly tested for the specific memory you are using.
+With XMP the configurations included are thoroughly tested for the specific memory you are using, however.
 The timings, voltage and frequency are set to compliment each other and mitigate much of the instability that can creep up with a manual overclock.

 No automatic configuration can account for outside factors, though, such as a CPU overclock.
 This is something to keep in mind if you experience any instability.